Multi-cloud databases: How to deploy and manage them Compare NoSQL database types in the cloud

 Tip

-Managing databases in a hybrid cloud: 8 key considerations
+Managing databases in a hybrid cloud: 10 key considerations

 Hybrid cloud architectures play a vital role in helping enterprises migrate safely to the cloud and provide a way to meet data governance and risk management requirements for data that must stay on premises.
 But moving applications and the databases that support them to even a hybrid cloud requires considerable planning and testing, plus ongoing management and monitoring.

-In a hybrid cloud database environment, some data is stored and managed on premises and some is moved to the public cloud.
-As a result, running databases in a hybrid cloud introduces new data management considerations that must be addressed to keep data secure, accurate and compliant with regulations, while also ensuring it can be processed efficiently.
+In a hybrid cloud database environment, some data is stored and managed on-premises and some is moved to the public cloud.
+As a result, running databases in a hybrid cloud introduces new data management considerations that must be addressed to keep data secure, accurate and compliant with regulations while also ensuring it can be processed efficiently.

 What is a hybrid cloud?

 A hybrid cloud combines public cloud services with traditional enterprise IT infrastructure that's typically set up as a private cloud.
-The enterprise IT aspect could include servers managed directly by an organization in its own facilities or colocated in a third-party data center that's shared with other users.
+The enterprise IT aspect could include servers managed directly by an organization in its own facilities or colocated in a third-party data center shared with other users.
 Some applications are managed using familiar in-house IT processes, while others are managed through cloud-specific processes.

 Hybrid cloud database deployments extend the same concept to the data itself.
-But the decision to go to a hybrid cloud database model should be driven by application and workload needs that call for databases to be on a hybrid cloud, said Yugal Joshi, partner at technology research advisory Everest Group.
+But the decision to go to a hybrid cloud database model should be driven by application and workload needs that call for databases to be on a hybrid cloud, said Yugal Joshi, partner at technology research and advisory services firm Everest Group.
 If that's the case, hybrid architectures can provide complementary benefits to the underlying applications by streamlining access to required data.

-Although they often provide lower costs and more flexibility than on-premises database systems, cloud services aren't practical for every enterprise or application.
+Although they often provide lower costs and more flexibility than on-premises database systems, cloud database services aren't practical for every enterprise or application.
 "With increased data scrutiny, strong data gravity, workload requirements on latency, licensing complexity and data decentralization, not every data can be put on one source such as public cloud," Joshi said.
 "This is where a hybrid model can add value."

 Benefits of a hybrid cloud for deploying databases